 Similar Products: You’ve got options

-Formula 10.0.6 One Deep Attraction Detoxifying Face Wash: Formula 10.0.6’s Detoxifying Face Wash ($8) has a long name, a decent price, and an ingredients list spiked with willow bark, a natural form of salicylic acid.
+Formula 10.0.6 One Deep Attraction Detoxifying Face Wash: Formula 10.0.6’s Deep Attraction Facial Cleanser ($7) has a long name, a decent price, and an ingredients list spiked with willow bark, a natural form of salicylic acid.
 It provides gentle exfoliation on top of a deep cleanse.

 The moral of the story is: Still remain wary of reviews that all seem to emphatically lean in one direction, but trust Lumin reviews, because when it comes to the soon-to-be iconic Lumin Charcoal Cleanser, it delivers on both its promises and the hype.
 The product gives a deep cleanse without irritation, showing why charcoal has such a following.